Cultural depictions of elephants: In Africa

 Many African cultures revere the African Elephant as a symbol of strength and power.
 It is also praised for its size, longevity, stamina, mental faculties, cooperative spirit, and loyalty.
-South Africa, uses elephant tusks in their coat of arms to represent wisdom, strength, moderation and eternity.
+South Africa uses elephant tusks in their coat of arms to represent wisdom, strength, moderation and eternity.
 The elephant is symbolically important to the nation of Ivory Coast (Côte d'Ivoire); the Coat of arms of Ivory Coast features an elephant head escutcheon as its focal point.

 In the western African Kingdom of Dahomey (now part of Benin) the elephant was associated with the 19th century rulers of the Fon people, Guezo and his son Glele.
 The animal is believed to evoke strength, royal legacy, and enduring memory as related by the proverbs: "There where the elephant passes in the forest, one knows" and "The animal steps on the ground, but the elephant steps down with strength."
 Their flag depicted an elephant wearing a royal crown.

+Historical flags with Elephants

 Popular culture

 The elephant has entered into popular culture through various idiomatic expressions and adages.

 The phrase "Elephants never forget" refers to the belief that elephants have excellent memories.
 The variation "Women and elephants never forget an injury" originates from the 1904 book Reginald on Besetting Sins by British writer Saki.

 This adage seems to have a basis in fact, as reported in Scientific American: